Trans-Canada Highway: Ontario

 East of Winnipeg, the highway continues for over 200 km to Kenora, Ontario.
-At the provincial border, the expressway downgrades to an arterial highway and the numeric designation of the highway changes from 1 to 17.
-It is signed with a provincial shield along with a numberless Trans-Canada Highway sign, and continues as an arterial highway along the main route across Northern and Eastern Ontario, until widening out to a freeway at Arnprior, near Ottawa.
-In Kenora, the Trans-Canada designation includes both the main route through the city's urban core, and the 33.6 km Highway 17A bypass route to the north.
-The existing branch from Kenora continues east for 136 km to Dryden.This section of highway passes through the Canadian Shield, a rugged forested area with thousands of lakes.
+At the provincial border, the expressway becomes an arterial highway and the numeric designation of the highway changes from 1 to 17.
+It is signed with a provincial shield along with a numberless Trans-Canada Highway sign, and continues as an arterial highway along the main route across Northern and Eastern Ontario, until widening out to a freeway at Arnprior, near Ottawa (Canada's capital city).
+In Kenora, the Trans-Canada designation includes both the main route through the city's urban core and the 33.6 km Highway 17A bypass route to the north.
+The existing branch from Kenora continues east for 136 km to Dryden.
+This section of highway passes through the Canadian Shield, a rugged, forested area with thousands of lakes.
 There are many cottage communities along this section of the Trans-Canada Highway, some of which have their driveways directly onto the highway.